Mass Effect: Andromeda & the Bioware Crisis - Part 1

 Bioware did what they were known for, and built up the universe with a creative pizzazz and skill.
 The aliens of the Star Wars universe suddenly had culture and history that were only hinted at in the past.
 They created some of the most recognized and interesting characters the universe has ever known.
 Even more importantly, they set a precedent for games in general, by writing a story that many people adored.

-If you read my series of articles on storytelling in video games, you might remember how problematic story in games can be as well as how important it can be in making a good game great or a bad game terrible.
+If you read my series of articles on storytelling in video games, you might remember how problematic stories in games can be as well as how important it can be in making a good game great or a bad game terrible.
 Before Bioware came on the scene and blew everyone away, most people didn't expect much of a story in their video games other than the premise provided in the booklet that came with the game.
-Or, they simply looked to Japanese developers like Squaresoft for their JRPGs, like Final Fantasy, to give them the wild adventures and expansive stories.
-Bioware helped make people pay attention to western developers when it came to storytelling, and KOTOR was their flagship of success.
+Or, they simply looked to Japanese developers like Squaresoft for their JRPGs, like Final Fantasy, to give them wild adventures and expansive stories.
+Bioware helped make people pay attention to Western developers when it came to storytelling, and KOTOR was their flagship of success.

 After KOTOR put Bioware on everyone's radar, people were looking for what the company would do next.
 While many expected them to continue riding the success of KOTOR, they seemed to look elsewhere for their next big game.
 They released a game shortly thereafter, Jade Empire, which did well enough and gained a cult following, but it didn't quite reach the peaks of KOTOR or grab the interest of the masses in the same way.
 Finally, after several years in development, Bioware released a game for the Xbox 360 that was going to be the start of a new trilogy and one of their most ambitious projects yet.
 It was called Mass Effect.